SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 The source files directory is as well composed of several sub-directories to organise the `.cpp` and `.h` files by related thematics.
 The main is the file `smilei.cpp`.
+There is always only one class definition per file and the file name correcponds to the class name.

 The general implementation is summarized in :numref:`general_implementation`